xlladdins/xll/docs/Excel4MacrosH-P.md

     > Microsoft Excel can open, the files are opened; each message that
     > has no unread enclosures is deleted from the list of pending mail.

->
+> &nbsp;

-Comments    is a logical value that specifies whether comments associated with the Microsoft Excel files are displayed.
-If comments is TRUE, Microsoft Excel displays the comments; if FALSE, comments are not displayed.
+Comments&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether comments associated with the Microsoft Excel files are displayed.
+If comments is TRUE, Microsoft Excel displays the comments;
+if FALSE, comments are not displayed.
 If omitted, the current setting is not changed.

 **Tips**